soodoku/studio/README.md

 ## Troubleshooting

-*   **Firebase Errors (Auth/Firestore)**:
+*   **Firebase Errors (Auth/Firestore/Storage)**:
     *   Ensure all `NEXT_PUBLIC_FIREBASE_...` variables in `.env.local` are correct and **not** placeholder values.
 If using Firebase Studio, double-check the injected environment variables.
-    *   Verify Email/Password authentication and Firestore are enabled in your Firebase project console.
+    *   Verify Email/Password authentication, Firestore, and Storage are enabled in your Firebase project console.
+    *   **Check Firestore and Storage Rules:** Ensure `firestore.rules` and `storage.rules` allow the necessary read/write access for authenticated users.
+Use the Firebase console simulators to test rules.
+Deploy rules using `firebase deploy --only firestore:rules` and `firebase deploy --only storage:rules`.
     *   Check the browser console and `src/lib/firebase/clientApp.ts` for specific initialization error messages.
 *   **Genkit Errors (Summarize/Quiz)**:
     *   Ensure the `GOOGLE_GENAI_API_KEY` in `.env.local` is correct and **not** the placeholder value.